 This is very applicable to dog-owners who do not have an actual physical fence or those who have large properties, to keep their dogs within the boundary.

 Dog Fence Collars give your dogs the freedom to run within the safety of your property... and bring peace of mind to dog-parents like you, knowing that your fur-babies are safe and happy.

-It is much reliable than the physical, traditional, fence that dogs can easily jump over, squeeze in, or dig under the ground just to escape.
-These e-collars are included in dog containment systems also known as groundskeeper or an invisible dog fence.
+It is much more reliable than the physical, traditional, fence that dogs can easily jump over, squeeze in, or dig under the ground just to escape.
+These e-collars are included in dog containment systems also known as groundskeepers or invisible dog fences.

 • Bark Collar - The Electric Bark Collars will retrain your dog to reduce or stop the nuisance "unacceptable level" of barking using static stimulation - see also… Ultrasonic - Citronella - Vibration deterrents to nuisance barking.

-Our bark collars do not eliminate the barking completely but re-train the dogs to bark only at acceptable levels and on necessary situations like emergencies.
+Our bark collars do not eliminate the barking completely but re-train the dogs to bark only at acceptable levels and in necessary situations like emergencies.

 There are automatic kinds of electric dog collars that get activated by a dog's bark sound and by the vibration from a dog’s vocal cords - the stimulation effectively distracts the dog from nuisance barking.